kubesphere-retired/docs.kubesphere.io/content/en/monitoring/notification-manager.md

         "group_interval": "30s"
 ```

-> These configurations are the default configuration.
+> The above is the default configuration.
 If you do not want to receive a certain type of alert, you can delete the corresponding configuration.

 ### Config receivers